Olzhasbek03/memory-service/README.md

 I picked SQLite for three reasons:

 1. **One file, persistence.** A Docker named volume mounts to `/data/memory.db`.
-Restarts are invisible to clients — verified by a contract test.
+Restarts are invisible to clients, verified by a contract test.
 2. **FTS5 is built in.** I needed BM25 for hybrid retrieval (more on that below), and SQLite's FTS5 virtual table gives me BM25 in the same file as the canonical store.
 No separate inverted index, no two-system consistency problem.
 The memories table and the BM25 index can't drift apart because they share the same WAL.
-3. **It's small enough to defend.** A take-home is the wrong place to introduce Postgres + pgvector + Redis.
-SQLite handles a few concurrent sessions and tens of thousands of memories without breaking a sweat.
-If this grew past that I'd port to Postgres + pgvector, keep the same schema.

 Embeddings are stored as JSON-serialized float arrays in a separate `embeddings` table.
-I don't use a real ANN index — at the scale this service is meant to handle (a few thousand memories per user max), a linear scan with cosine is fast enough and avoids the whole "rebuild the index after every insert" problem.
+I don't use a real ANN index, at the scale this service is meant to handle (a few thousand memories per user max), a linear scan with cosine is fast enough and avoids the whole "rebuild the index after every insert" problem.
 If memory count grew large I'd add `sqlite-vss` or move embeddings to a proper vector store.

 ---